 INTJ is one of the 16 classifications of personality type co-invented by Isabel Myer Briggs and her mother, Katharine Cook Briggs.
 The “I” stands for introversion and its opposite “E” is extroversion.
 Eight of these personality types are classified as introvert.
 The other eight are extrovert.

 The underlying difference between an introvert and an extrovert is not only the desire but the need of spending a lot of time on their own.
-It’s how we re-energise and reconnect.
+It is how we re-energise and reconnect.
 In an INTJ’s alone time we are being constructive.
-Planning the future, overthinking, questioning why things aren’t happening fast enough, writing to-do lists, creating poetry, expanding our thoughts, reading, listening to or playing music and sometimes even taking a solo road trip.
+Planning the future, overthinking, questioning why things are not happening fast enough, making to-do lists, creating poetry or writing, expanding our thoughts, reading, listening to or playing music and sometimes even taking a solo road trip.